 The launch of ITIL 4 in February 2019 was designed to help IT operations to manage these changes, and have the ability to continually adapt to new demands.

-In this report we build on our article, Driving Excellence in IT Operations, and dive into:
+In this report we build on our article and dive into:

 - the key concepts of ITIL 4

 - the value to organisations, from small to large enterprises

 - the key areas which can complement modern delivery methods and ways of working

 - the additional areas organisations need to focus on to drive excellence in delivery.

 ©2021 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.

 Liability limited by a scheme approved under Professional Standards Legislation.

 For more detail about the structure of the KPMG global organisation please visit https://home.kpmg/governance.